eolementhe/guide/guide.md

 ![workflow-harmonic-add-preset-1](images/workflow-harmonic-add-preset-1.png)

-Clicking on `Add Workflow` for add your workflow preset.
+A  pop-up appear, clicking on `Add Workflow` for add your workflow preset.
 ![workflow-harmonic-add-preset-2](images/workflow-harmonic-add-preset-2.png)

-When your workflow preset is added click  on `upload` to load.
+When your workflow preset is added click  on `upload` to load it.

 ![workflow-harmonic-add-preset-3](images/workflow-harmonic-add-preset-3.png)